niccolot/webCrawler/README.md

 # Javascript webcrawler

-Simple web crawler written in javascript
+Simple web crawler written in javascript with CLI interface

 ## How to use